BlogCustomer Satisfaction

 "We’ve been able to show that increased satisfaction drives increased engagement with American Express products, and that drives shareholder value."

 The above examples prove that monitoring NPS can significantly improve the bottom line.
-While in itself it is just a snapshot of customer sentiment, this metric facilitates adding more in-depth feedback by adding a follow-up, open-ended question.
+While in itself it is just a snapshot of customer sentiment, this metric facilitates adding more in-depth customer feedback by adding a follow-up, open-ended question.

 It's a good practice to see how your score stacks up against other companies in your industry.
 Maybe you need to put some extra work into improving your customer experience, or maybe your NPS is so good you can make it into your USP (Unique Selling Proposition).
-Our 2021 NPS benchmark report will help you answer this question.
+Our 2023 NPS benchmark report will help you answer this question.

 Read more: What is a Good Net Promoter Score (And Why It Matters Less Than You Think)